A digital nomad's guide to spending 25 days in Bali and the Gili islands

 I spent most of the day in the room, researching my next destination, and decided to go for Gili Meno.
 I had a day and a half to explore Gili T, then.
 The wifi here really sucked and couldn't get much done (password: garden098).
 But with the mobile data, I got all the required information.

-I gathered some strength to go out to the supermarket and buy some liquid yoghurt (works like a charm to recover your intestinal bacteria) and found I could actually stay out for almost an hour.
+I gathered some strength to go out to the supermarket and buy some liquid yogurt (works like a charm to recover your intestinal bacteria) and found I could actually stay out for almost an hour.
 Since I had a couple of friends in town, I set out to watch the sunset with them.

 I went again to Sunset Point, to a beach bar called Malibú, where I drank a fruit juice to regain vitamins.
 The sunset was really cool, but then again, cloudy as usual.
 After that, we went to the Night Market to eat dinner and get an ice-cream from the famous always-copied-never-matched Gili Gelato (there are many around town).
 Well worth the price (25k for a single scoop, 35k for double).